nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 Adds a patient to the app.
 * **After using `add`, type `confirm` to complete the action**.
 You can also use `cancel` if you change your mind.
-* Note that typing any other commands other than `confirm` or `cancel` will cancel this operation.
+* Note that confirmation will expire after 1 operation.
+Typing any other commands other than `confirm` or `cancel` will cancel this operation.

 **Format:** `add n/NAME i/IDENTITY_NUMBER p/PHONE_NUMBER e/EMAIL a/ADDRESS s/STATUS​`